The End of the Libertarian Dream?

 Single Supplement: £250.00

 The trip starts in the beautiful city of Batumi, where the government has ambitious plans for a new economic trade zone.
-From there we travel to Poti, Georgia’s key port on the Black Sea, and then Georgia’s boundary with Abkhazia, the breakaway state that Russia now recognizes as independent.
+From there we travel to Poti, Georgia’s key port on the Black Sea, and then Georgia’s boundary with Abkhazia, the breakaway state that Russia now recognises as independent.
 We spend time in Gori, the birthplace of Stalin and home to a museum dedicated to him, and visit villages near the boundary with South Ossetia.
 Both these areas were significantly affected by the 2008 conflict.
 The tour concludes with briefings with leading government officials in Tbilisi.

 As well as providing unparalleled analysis, and briefings from key officials and decision makers, the tour includes visits to key cultural and historic centres, such as Motsameta and Gelati, as well as time spent with communities affected by the recent conflicts of the region.
 There is also an optional extension to the trip to Kakheti, a stunning region in the Eastern most edge of the country.